How China’s Belt and Road Initiative is changing after a decade of big projects and big debts

 “Italy suffered a net loss,” said Alessia Amighini, an analyst at the Italian think tank ISPI, as the trade deficit with China more than doubled since Italy joined in 2019.

 China became a major financer of development projects under BRI, on par with the World Bank.
-The Chinese government says that more than 3,000 projects totaling nearly $1 trillion have been launched in BRI countries.
+The Chinese government says the initiative has launched more than 3,000 projects and “galvanized” nearly $1 trillion in investment.

 China filled a gap left as other lenders shifted to areas such as health and education and away from infrastructure after coming under criticism for the impact major building projects can have on the environment and local communities, said Kevin Gallagher, the director of the Boston University Global Development Policy Center.